panchalsagar1815/panchalsagar1815/README.md

 ⚡ Developed data pipeline and ﬂow with DevOps on AWS, and GCP on the projects for the team of engineers.

 ⚡ Monitoring and generating Analytical reports on the institution data for admission and academics.
-Conducted more than 200 webinars on Data Science and Artiﬁcial Intelligence.

 😄 Worked with data, applying statistical models, designing the ﬂow of the data product, and monitoring the end-to-end products. 😄 Worked on different projects in multiple domains like Finance, Education, Healthcare, Public Sector.